About Dannie Marie

 In 2013, Dannie Marie decided to spread her wings and move to LA, where she appeared in music videos for a number of other recording artists and bands; commercials; industrial videos; TV shows and several movies.
 It wasn’t always as glamorous as it sounds, but the experience inspired several new songs and helped define who Dannie Marie is as a person and an artist.

 In August 2014, Dannie Marie went to The 515 Studio in Nashville and laid down the tracks for her upcoming CD, aptly titled “Anything I Wanna Be.”
-The title song and first single will be released in Spring 2015.
+The title song and first single was released in May 2015.

 ……and the next chapter is yet to be written.